zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 :::

-However, the standard capability of Prisma schema doesn't allow us to build the functionalities we want in a natural way, so we made a few extensions to the language by adding the following:
+However, the standard capability of Prisma schema doesn't allow us to build the functionalities we want in a natural way, so we made several extensions to the language by adding the following:

 1. Custom attributes
 1. Custom attribute functions
 1. Built-in attributes and functions for defining access policies
 1. Built-in attributes for defining field validation rules
 1. Utility attributes like `@password` and `@omit`
 1. Multi-schema files support

 Some of these extensions have been asked for by the Prisma community for some time, so we hope that ZenStack can be helpful even just as an extensible version of Prisma.